swarendt/NaturalLanguageProcessing/README.md

 tm_map(myCorpus, content_transformer(tolower))
 tm_map(myCorpus, removeWords, stopwords("english"))
 tm_map(myCorpus, stemDocument)

+Update on May 17 - I am finding that keeping numbers in my corpus leads to really silly results in my predictor.
+I am now going to remove them.

 However, I soon discover that the "standard method" of dealing with text does not apply to our goals.
 Stemming and removing the stop words will adversely impact our results.